 Dementia Australia delivers a number of services and supports across Australia through the National Dementia Support Program (NDSP), including: education, information, counselling, and early-intervention support.

-The first point of contact for most people engaging with Dementia Australia’s NDSP-funded activities is the National Dementia Helpline (1800 100 500 or via a helpline webchat).
+Dementia Australia provides support at every stage from pre-diagnosis onwards.
+This includes people with concerns about changes in memory and thinking.
+The first point of contact for most people engaging with Dementia Australia’s NDSP-funded activities is the National Dementia Helpline (1800 100 500, via a helpline webchat or email).

-In 2019–20, there were 39,500 contacts to the National Dementia Helpline.
-This accounted for over half (53%) of all contacts to the NDSP.
-Other contacts were via email and online webchat.
+In 2020–21, there were just under 34,000 contacts to the National Dementia Helpline via phone, webchat and email.
+This accounted for 35% of all contacts to the NDSP.
+Other contacts were via direct referrals.

-In 2019–20, Dementia Australia surveyed NDSP-funded program participants following their engagement with these services.
-After participating in a NDSP program:
+In 2020–21, Dementia Australia surveyed NDSP-funded program participants following their engagement with these services.
+After participating in an NDSP program:

 Another Australian Government-funded initiative undertaken by Dementia Australia is the Dementia-Friendly Communities program.